billti/billti.github.io/_posts/2021-08-27-unity-httpclient.md

 problem as outlined in _"Singleton HttpClient?
 Beware of this serious behavior and how to fix it"_ at
 <http://byterot.blogspot.com/2016/07/singleton-httpclient-dns.html>.
 Basically the problem with using
 a single HttpClient and continually reusing the connections, is that DNS changes will now never get picked up.
 Various performance and reliability solutions on the internet (such as [Azure Front Door](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview)) use DNS changes to route clients to different endpoints depending on load and health.
 Some deployment features such as A/B testing or switching staging slots can also be implemented via DNS changes.

 The solution to this is to use `HttpClientFactory` to get a new `HttpClient` on demand.
-Under the covers it handles persisting connections for a couple mins (even when the `HttpClient` is disposed) and also spinning up new connections regularly to pick up any DNS changes.
+Under the covers it handles persisting connections for a couple of minutes (even when the `HttpClient` is disposed) and also spinning up new connections regularly to pick up any DNS changes.
 You can read more about how to use it on the doc page [Use IHttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).

 So just use that right?

 ## Unity and .NET

+_(Note: My specific Unity project is using the .NET 4.x profile, so those are the APIs this post will cover)_

 Unity doesn't use the "official" .NET 4.x Framework.
 It also doesn't use .NET Core.
 It's version of .NET is from the [Mono project](https://www.mono-project.com/).
 (Actually a fork of this project, but